 If Georgia expands Medicaid today, more than $33 billion of new federal funding will flow to the state over the next 10 years, which would generate about $1.8 billion in new state revenue during the decade, according to forecasts from Gov. Nathan Deal’s office and a recent Georgia State University… [Read more]

-Georgia legislators are considering two constitutional amendments that would limit the state’s ability to adequately meet the needs of its people in the future.
-The proposals, Senate Resolutions 412 and 415, would create two separate tax caps in the state Constitution.
-One would permanently… [Read more]
+Georgia legislators are proposing a constitutional amendment that would limit the state’s ability to adequately meet the needs of its people in the future.
+The proposal, Senate Resolution 415, would call for a referendum to create a permanent income tax cap in the state Constitution.… [Read more]

 Plans to drastically cut or abolish state income taxes and replace them with higher sales taxes are gaining traction in Georgia.
 Georgia’s seniors are more likely to be financially hurt by the proposed tax shift than younger people.
 Download the fact sheet.